ki4jgt/PPD/README.md

     db.drop(list)

 Drop takes a list of keys and removes them from the database.

-## Find
-    db.find(list)

-To be implemented later.
-This function is dedicated to distributed databases.
-It broadcasts a message to all network nodes, looking for a particular key.

 # Worker Threads
 Worker threads prevent data corruption by ensuring PPDF is only accessing one file at a time.